AdamISZ/aut-ct/auditor-docs/README.md

 But use the `auditprove` method from the client:

 ```
-target/release/autct -M auditprove -k mycontext:something.pks -n signet -H 127.0.0.1 -i some-privkeys.txt --audit-range-min 5000 --audit-range-exponent 12
+target/release/autct -M auditprove -k mycontext:something.pks \
+-n signet -H 127.0.0.1 -i some-privkeys.txt \
+--audit-range-min 5000 --audit-range-exponent 12 \
+-u "Alice's more than 5K sats"
 ```

-First note the two new option flags ``--audit-range-min`` which corresponds to \(k\) in the description, and ``-audit-range-exponent`` which corresponds to \(n\).
-Second, the format of `some-privkeys.txt` is like this:
+First note the two new option flags ``--audit-range-min`` which corresponds to $k$ in the description, and ``-audit-range-exponent`` which corresponds to $n$.

+Second the argument ``-u`` is necessary here: it functions exactly as the "message" in a Schnorr signature, evidencing what is attested to.
+Otherwise, someone could take your proof of funds and use it to pretend they owned the money!
+One sensible thing to put as the "message" here might be a public key, over which you could sign.

+Thirdly, the format of `some-privkeys.txt` is like this:

 ```
 cMahea7zqjxrtgAbB7LSGbcQUr1uX1ojuat9jZodMN87Lc8ycuM4,5000